DeanLight/spannerlib/README.md

 Currently, the session will check and execute the statements one by one until the program ends, or an error is encountered in one of the statements.

-An error will not cause a reversion of the program state, meaning that even state updates from the passes that processed the faulty statement will be saved (this should be fixed in future versions when the pyDatalog engine is no longer used, more on that at TODO link here).
+An error will not cause a reversion of the program state, meaning that even state updates from the passes that processed the faulty statement will be saved.

+In future version this will need to be fixed, meaning, should a statement in a jupyter notebook cell fail:
+1. the symbol table and term graph (the session's state) will be restored to their state before the execution of the cell.
+A naive solution for this would be to copy them before the cell execution, and perform the state updates on their copies.
+Only if the execution of the whole cell is successful, the copied symbol table and term graph would replace the original ones
+2. Reverse the state of the Datalog engine.
+There's no easy solution for this in version 0.1 as we use pyDatalog which does not provide a simple way to reverse the state.
+Therefore, in order to implement this feature, pyDatalog should first be replaced.

 #### semantic checks, optimization, and execution passes